My Move To Panama

 2. WIRE TRANSFER: If you as the buyer don't have a Panamanian bank account, you can make the final payment by wire transfer.
 In this case the deed is signed by both parties and then held by the notary.
 Once the funds have been received by the seller, then the notary releases the deed to the public registry.

 3. ESCROW ACCOUNT: Escrow accounts aren't typical in Panama, and they can be expensive to use.
-One option is to use a US-based escrow company, which will cost $600-$1000 per transaction.
+One option is to use a US-based escrow company, which will cost about $1000 per property purchase.
 If both parties are in agreement, a US escrow company can be used to hold the funds until the deed is released from the public registry.
 If both parties are Americans, then this is a valid option.
 However, non-US citizens rarely like to use a US-based escrow account.

 Closing times will vary.
 If there are no roadblocks, then a property can close in 30-45 days, although it can often take 2-3 months.